 A Family Flu-cation at the Happiest Place on Earth

 There is another reason why Animal Kingdom is our favorite of all the Disney theme parks.
-The last time we visited was a few years ago when the kids were little toddlers.
+The last time we visited the Disney Theme Parks was a few years ago when the kids were little toddlers.
 The Animal Kingdom was the only park we experienced in the one week we were in Orlando.
-We were there during a Thanksgiving break and started day one with meeting all the Disney characters followed by a safari tour at Animal Kingdom.
+We were there during a Thanksgiving break and started day one with meeting all the Disney characters followed by a Kilimanjaro safari tour at Animal Kingdom.
 Things went downhill from there.
 Miss S was running a slight temperature before we left on the trip.
-I had checked with pedestrian who gave us the clearance to go but left the decision to us.
+I had checked with our pediatrician who gave us the clearance to go but left the decision to us.
 We had a non-refundable trip booked through Expedia and couldn’t cancel, so went ahead with the trip.
-Wish we had taken that trip insurance!
+I wish we had taken that trip insurance!

-20 Photos from Disney’s Animal Kingdom Safari tour.
+20 Photos from Disney’s Animal Kingdom Kilimanjaro Safari tour

 Before you know it you are transported to Harambe from Orlando, Florida

 A fake baobab tree but the birds don’t know it

 Did you know that the rock that the lion is sitting on is airconditioned?

 If the 20-minute safari ride didn’t satisfy your appetite for a safari, you can also look into these additional tours.

 Backstage Safari Tour